linuxciscoarnaud/Simple-Microservices-with-Spring-boot/README.md

 # Simple-Microservices-with-Spring-boot

-Two basic microservices developed using spring boot and that use RestTemplate to talk to each other
+Two basic micro-services developed using spring boot and that use RestTemplate to talk to each other

 This source code is an implementation of two basic micro-services: a produser (product-service) and a consumer (customer-service)